(C) General requirements for motor vehicles and mobile mechanized equipment.

 Lift trucks equipped with vertical only, or vertical and horizontal travel controls using a lifting carriage or forks for lifting of personnel shall:

-(a) Have a platform with standard guardrails, intermediate rail, and toeboards, and a mast guard seventy-two inches in height, all securely fastened to the lifting carriage or forks;
+(a) Have a platform with standard guardrails, intermediate rail, and toeboards, and protect ent a hazard, all securely fastened to the lifting carriage or forks;

 (b) Have controls whereby personnel on the platform can shut off power to the truck and the platform, provided that such controls shall not be required if there is a truck operator in attendance at the truck controls at all times when the platform is raised; and